agritheory/beam/beam/docs/hooks.md

-# Extending Beam with custom hooks
+# Extending Beam With Custom Hooks

 Beam can be extended by adding configurations to your application's `hooks.py`.